Evans and Loyola Marymount host Oregon State - WTOP News

 Corvallis, Oregon; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Loyola Marymount visits Oregon State after Naudia Evans scored 25 points in Loyola Marymount’s 85-73 loss to the San Francisco Dons.
+BOTTOM LINE: Loyola Marymount plays Oregon State after Naudia Evans scored 25 points in Loyola Marymount’s 85-73 loss to the San Francisco Dons.

-The Beavers have gone 2-1 at home.
-Oregon State ranks sixth in the WCC in team defense, allowing 65.3 points while holding opponents to 39.9% shooting.
+The Beavers are 2-1 in home games.
+Oregon State has a 0-1 record in games decided by less than 4 points.

-The Lions are 0-3 in WCC play.
-Loyola Marymount is sixth in the WCC with 14.5 assists per game led by Evans averaging 7.2.
+The Lions are 0-3 against WCC opponents.
+Loyola Marymount has a 1-0 record in games decided by 3 points or fewer.

-Oregon State scores 61.9 points per game, 3.6 fewer points than the 65.5 Loyola Marymount allows.
-Loyola Marymount averages 69.5 points per game, 4.2 more than the 65.3 Oregon State allows to opponents.
+Oregon State’s average of 4.8 made 3-pointers per game is 1.7 fewer made shots on average than the 6.5 per game Loyola Marymount allows.
+Loyola Marymount averages 7.5 made 3-pointers per game this season, 0.3 more makes per game than Oregon State allows.

+The Beavers and Lions face off Thursday for the first time in WCC play this season.

-TOP PERFORMERS: Kelsey Rees is scoring 12.7 points per game and averaging 8.0 rebounds for the Beavers.
+TOP PERFORMERS: Kelsey Rees is shooting 45.0% and averaging 12.7 points for the Beavers.

-Evans is scoring 14.6 points per game with 5.5 rebounds and 7.2 assists for the Lions.
+Maya Hernandez is averaging 13.5 points, 6.7 rebounds and two steals for the Lions.

 LAST 10 GAMES: Beavers: 5-5, averaging 62.9 points, 33.1 rebounds, 11.4 assists, 6.0 steals and 3.3 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 64.5 points per game.